kurianbenoy/kurianbenoy-website/_posts/2021-02-15-learningvue.md

 *Destructing*

-It's a short way to get elements of array into variables or get properties of object into variables.
+It's a short way to get elements of an array into variables or get properties of an object into variables.

 ```
 const user = {